Customer Experience.

 • Exito

-Understanding the Evolving Aspects of Customer Experience
+The Evolving Aspects of Customer Experience.

 We had the pleasure of asking him a few questions on the evolving aspects of CX and here is what he had to say.

-1) Would you say that the modern customer is no longer loyal, considering the range of options one has?
+Would you say that the modern customer is no longer loyal, considering the range of options one has?

 Loyalty is a 2-way street.
 While customers may have the spending power, businesses have a far greater power: the ability to positively impact every human touchpoint of their organization, on a global scale.
 Consciousness will trump convenience, and value will no longer mean the lowest price but the highest endeavors.